orchid00/git_for_humans/003_live_coding.md

 ```

 ### Exercise 4
 We can create one file, using Atom editor.
+A good file to start with is a README.md file.
+(Learn more about the README.md tips)[https://www.makeareadme.com/] and (template)[https://readme.so/].
 ```{unix}
 atom README.md
 ```